neverorfrog/vehicle-control/README.md

 ## Concept

 The goal is to enhance racing performance by pushin the vehicle to its physical limits while achieving good computational performance.
 When using NMPC, computation times can become prohibitive with a longer planning horizon.
 The proposal of [[1]](#1) is to be able to plan far ahead in the future while keeping things sufficiently efficient.
 This entails also a better racing performance.
+The idea boils down to using two different models:
+- Singletrack for short-term planning, responsible for safety and stability
+- Pointmass for long-term planning, since it is a low accuracy model

+These two models are serially chained inside a single planning and control loop, resulting in a NMPC problem formulation.

 ## Results